Saurabh-N86/salesforce-web-to-lead/README.md

 # salesforce-web-to-lead
-create a lead from to connect salesforce web to lead.(sales)
+create a lead from to connect salesforce web to lead.(Marketing)